adamsilver/fdpb/06-an-inbox.md

 </div>
 ```

-### Toast messages

 Both the error and success message panels are placed within the natural flow of the document toward the top of the page to indicate their importance.
 The `role="alert"` as noted in ‘A Registration Form’ ensures that screen readers will announced it when the page loads.

+### Toast messages

 Some applications employ what is known as a ‘toast’ message or notification.
-When the application wants notify users that something happened a little (non modal!) dialog will pop-up a little bit like a piece of toast.
-Then, after a certain amount of time has elapsed the notification fades away automatically.
+When the application wants notify users of something, a little (non modal!) dialog will pop-up on top of the page&mdash;a little bit like a piece of toast.
+Then, after a certain amount of time has elapsed the notification disppears automatically, by fading out.

 ![Toast message](.)

-This is all very interesting from a design perspective, but it's hardly a useful way to inform users.
-First, the message typically obscures the content beneath.
-Second, the user has to rush to read the message before it disappears.
+This is all very interesting from a design perspective, but it's hardly a useful way to communicate.
+First, the message obscures the content beneath.
+Second, users have to read the message before it disappears.
 This makes comprehension a stressful task and takes control *away* from the user.

-Really, a success message can just be laid out at the top without doing anything.
-After the user navigates away the message will disppear naturally.
-That is, the message is temporary.
-However, if research shows that being able to dismiss a message *adds value* then okay, but don't do it automatically.
+Really, a success message should be laid out bare and naturally within the flow of the page.
+There is no need to obscure the content.
+After all the message is temporary and will naturally disappear when the user leaves the page.

+However, if research shows that being able to dismiss a message *adds value* offer the functionality in the form of a button.
+Clicking it, simply hides the message.
-Instead, inject a `<button>` into the message panel with Javascript.
-The reason we do it with Javascript is because without it, the `<button>` won't do anything.
-We can consider dismissing the message immediately is an enhancement.

 ![Success with dismiss](.)

+Be careful to inject the `<button>` with Javascript.
+If we put it in directly in the HTML, then the interface will appear broken when Javascript is available.
+That is because clicking the button without Javascript will do nothing.

 ```JS
 function MessageDismisser(panel) {